tfeb/symbol-nicknames/README.md

 ### Package, module, feature, dependencies
 Symbol nicknames lives in `org.tfeb.toys.symbol-nicknames` and provides `:org.tfeb.toys.symbol-nicknames`.
 There is an ASDF system definition for both it and its various tests: `(asdf:test-system "org.tfeb.toys.symbol-nicknames")` should work.
 The system itself has no dependencies, the test systems depend on [Parachute](https://shinmera.github.io/parachute/ "Parachute").

 The core of the system should be portable CL.
-It knows how to fully infect LispWorks and SBCL.
+It knows how to fully infect SBCL, CMUCL and LispWorks.

 ## Notes
 The function `nickname-symbol` is called that because its argument is a nickname and it is returning a symbol.   `delete-symbol-nickname` is called that because it is deleting a nickname.  `map-symbol-nicknames` should probably be called `map-nickname-symbols` but is not.